inmyth/mmm-java/README.md

 **Version History**

+v.051
+- attempt to add maxFee by adding it in Transaction failed

 v.050
 - missing order error fix.
 Txs were inserted with the same sequence number (happens if there's a sequence refresh and counter).
 Now submission checks if seq exists.
 - removed seed in between orders.